dxFeed/dxfeed-net-api/README.md

            {
            //creating subscription handler,
            //passing object of type 'EventPrinter' as an argument
-           //to invoke callback method when data recieved using (var subscription = connection.CreateSubscription(EventType.Quote, new EventPrinter())) {
+           //to invoke callback method when data received using (var subscription = connection.CreateSubscription(EventType.Quote, new EventPrinter())) {
                	   //adding subscription to 'AAPL' symbol